Scientific: Syagrus romanzoffiana (formerly S. romanzoffianum, Arecastrum romanzoffianum or Cocus plumosa)

 Propagation: Seed

-Additional comments: As palms go, queen palm is a poor choice for the Phoenix area because of it's sensitivity to winter cold, summer heat and alkaline soils.
+Additional comments: As palms go, queen palm is a bad choice for the Phoenix area because of its sensitivity to winter cold, summer heat and alkaline soils.
 Also, frond tatter is a locally universal problem due to high transpirational water loss and drying winds.
 Otherwise, queen palm is a very graceful palm that is much better suited for landscape use in south Florida and coastal southern California.
-In Phoenix, queen palm is hardier than king palm (though frankly that's not saying very much).
+In Phoenix, queen palm is hardier than king palm (though frankly in Phoenix that's not saying very much).